 Matt Calvin has been working in Park Hill since 2007.
 He began as a counselor at Park Hill High School.
-He moved to Plaza Middle School and was a counselor there for the past twelve years.
-This is his first year at Congress Middle School.
+He moved to Plaza Middle School and was a counselor there for twelve years before coming to Congress Middle School in 2021.
 When not working, Mr. Calvin enjoys a variety of outdoor activities and spending time with his wife and two daughters.

 Counseling Vision, Mission, Beliefs